sleeptoken/zettelkasten/Intents and Activities.md

 Luckily we don't really have to interact with any of the low level stuff directly.
 That's the beauty of Android and the development SDK.
 ### Implementing Intent Debug Features

+As you know, w Return to current time in our activity with getintent, and we could simply print the

+two string of it to the logs.
+When we do that and look at the output, we can see that things like the intent,

+action and category and flags are there, but it's not nicely formatted and it doesn't contain everything, especially no extra values.

+So when working on an intent-related attack, I like to use a helper function to display all the data stored in an intent.

+By the way, you also saw it already in action in the Intent Attack Surface app.
+So let's get started and create a

+new class called Utils.
+In there we can create a static method dumpintent that takes an Intent, and it's supposed to return a string

+with all the intent details.
+If the intent is null, we just return a string null.
+But if we got one,

+we start to build a string.
+One of the important fields is the intent action, so we can simply prepare

+our string to include the action.
+Now what about the intent categories?
+Well, they are not a single string, but a list or a set of categories.

+So we have to create a loop to go through all the categories and add them to the string as well.
+Then we could also get the attached data URI.
+The target component, the flags, and most Importantly, the extras, which also require us to write a loop

+to go through all key and value pairs.
+Of course, this function should be public and we can retum the combined string at the end.

+And now back in our main activity we can call Utils.dumpintent and log it.
+If we now launch the app,

+we get the launch intent and we can see the details in logcat.
+The output is much more verbose.
+This is very useful,

+but it could be improved a lot.
+For example, the flags is an Integer value, but in reality it's individual bits that

+are set or not set making up that integer.
+So we could create a function that actually decodes the flags into a string.

+Which bits are set?
+Also, an intent could include an extra with another Intent, a nested intent.
+And in that case you would like to

+dump that intent value as well.
+And when it's nested, we would like to add some Indentation to the output.

+So long story short, I have already prepared this class for you.
+You can copy the provided function and replace the one we just created.
+What you get with this is now a more powerful dump Intent function, which for example calls getFlagsString, which checks the set bits of the

+flag integer and creates a string with all the set flags.
+But there's also another useful function called showDialog, which will dynamically build a layout with

+different elements to create a dialog, pop up with all the intent details, so you can conveniently add it into any activity

+you might want to display an intent.
+Back in the main activity, we can now replace the log output with a call to Utils.showDialog.

+We have to pass in a context of the current activity because we deal with Ul stuff.
+And then of course the intent itself.

+If we now run the app, we get the launch intent and the dialog will show the intent details displaying us all the

+details of the intent that was used by the launcher to launch our main activity.
+This is a super useful function you can

+use in lots of different places when debugging your intent-related attacks, and that's also why we added it into the Intent Attack Surface application.

 ### References
 [Intent Attack Surface](https://app.hextree.io/courses/intent-threat-surface/intents-and-activities)